opencog/atomspace-dht/README.md

 only does the install/config story becomes trivial, but also that the scalability story will be brilliant: that, with many machines on a local network, or globally distributed, one will be able to create giant AtomSpace datasets.
-At least, that is the general hope.
-How well this might work out is unknown.
+At least, that is the general daydream.

-Quite unclear is how OpenDHT fetch and eviction work, when local processing is creating hot-spots in the datasets.
-This will be the interesting technical and theoretical question to explore with this driver.
-Closely tied to this are questions of RAM usage and efficiency.
-These are confusing and unknown.
-They're counter-balanced by the dream of some super-giant AtomSpace pie-in-the-sky with millions of users.
+The code here is an attempt to explore this idea.
+The approach taken is "naive", treating the DHT as a key-value store, and then mapping the AtomSpace onto it, in the simplest, "most obvious" way possible.
+It turns out that this naive approach has multiple difficulties, which are presented and critiqued furhter below.
+But first, status.

 ## Proof-of-concept version 0.2.2
 All core functions are implemented.
 They work, on a small scale, for